The Public Charge Final Rule: FAQs for Immigration Practitioners

 The sixth statutory factor is the requirement that the applicant has submitted an affidavit of support (Form I-864) from the petitioner.
 If the petitioner/sponsor’s income and assets are below the 125 percent of FPG level, then the petitioner can also submit an I-864 executed by a joint sponsor.
 This joint sponsor does not have to be a family member, but must be at least 18 years of age, a U.S. citizen or LPR, and domiciled in the United States.
 It has been common for low-income petitioners to use a joint sponsor to satisfy the affidavit of support requirement.
 Under the new rule, however, USCIS will consider “the likelihood that the sponsor would actually provide the statutorily-required amount of financial support to the alien, and any other related considerations.”
 In addition, the joint sponsor will need to provide evidence of “relationship to the applicant, including but not limited to whether the sponsor lives with the alien; and… [w]hether the sponsor has submitted an affidavit of support with respect to other individuals.”
 These new directives imply that I-864s from joint sponsors who are not family members, not residing with the applicant, or who have already sponsored other intending immigrants will be given less weight and could be rejected.

 The Form I-864W, Request for Exemption for Intending immigrant’s Affidavit of Support, will be eliminated.
 This form has been used by applicants to “waive” the I-864 requirements if they have earned or been credited with 40 qualifying quarters under Social Security law, are widows, are domestic violence victims, or are children who will derive citizenship upon immigrating.
-The information regarding eligibility to waive the I-864 will now be captured on the I-485.
+The information regarding eligibility to waive the I-864 will now be captured on the Form I-485, Application to Register Permanent Residence or Adjust Status.
 While VAWA applicants and VAWA recipients applying for adjustment of status are exempt from the public charge ground of inadmissibility, the other three I-864W applicants are not.
 Therefore, widows, children deriving citizenship, and those who have acquired 40 qualifying quarters may still be required to submit the I-944 and be subject to potential public charge inadmissibility.

 The new public charge rule may create serious problems for many religious workers based upon the unique circumstances of their work.
 For example, there is no formal education requirement for religious sisters, and some religious orders rely upon free healthcare provided by local Catholic hospitals in lieu of private health insurance.
 In addition, being over age 61 would be considered a “negative factor,” and many religious sisters come to the U.S. in their 60s for leadership positions.
 If they have medical issues and no private health insurance, they could face significant scrutiny under the public charge rule.